 The decision to rent or sell your house also depends on your financial position.
 If you are already financially stretched, and not confident dealing with financial matters, then you could end up really regretting it.

-You are more likely to be able to buy a new property while keeping your old one if you have major equity in your existing property, and a sufficient income to easily finance the mortgage on your new property.
+You may be more likely to be able to buy a new property while keeping your old one if you have a large amount of equity in your existing property, and a sufficient income to easily finance the mortgage on your new property.

 When deciding whether to rent or sell your house, you should also take into account whether you can afford the monthly mortgage payments, as well as, the costs of maintaining a rental property.